Dinosaur Tea Party: Delightful Dino Deduction

 The age range is nearly spot on.
 However, if you choose to play with children under seven, I highly recommend two tweaks: reducing the number of dinosaur tiles, and leaving out the quirks.
 6-8 tiles worked well in games with my five-year-old.
 When we play as a family we usually have him play on a team to help make guesses and flip over tokens.
 He loves the game so much we couldn’t possibly leave him out.

 Dinosaur Tea Party is the quintessential family deduction game, there is no need to own any other.
 It’s destined to be a new classic and should be in every family gamer’s home.
 It would also make the perfect gift for any occasion.
-Pick up a copy before you become extinct.
+Pick up a copy from Amazon before you become extinct.
 Pip pip, cheerio!

 - Superb theme with stellar artwork